app2scale/hdmr-opt/README.md

 **UPDATE (11.09.23)**: You can now also use `--x0 2.5 1.5` this x0 variable is added to command line so you can define x0 from command line if you want.

 If adaptive parameter is set, the output file will be additional parameters and will be starting with 'adaptive' key.

+**UPDATE (30.11.23)**: You can now use `--numberOfRuns` parameter to test the code with many trials and calculate the average error and average normalized error.
+Provide an integer here to have your code running any number of times.
+There are still issues with `--adaptive` parameter.
+While using this parameter with `--adaptive` be careful.
+Some extreme numbers may lead very high errors.

 # Web UI Update
 After you install all dependencies inside of the `requirements.txt` you can run the following code to run web ui on your browser.